 Examples of Even Money Bets in Single Zero Roulette

-Roulette wheels, both American and European ones, have 36 numbered pockets that range from 1 through 36.
-18 of them are colored red, while the other 18 are colored black.
-These colors alternate so that no two red or black pockets are next to one another.
+Roulette wheels, both American and European ones, have 36 numbered pockets that range from 1 to 36.
+18 of them are coloured red, while the other 18 are coloured black.
+These colours alternate so that no two red or black pockets are next to one another.

 The payout for these bets is 1:1 – in other words, you’ll double your money if you win.
-Even money bets are often considered one of the least risky types of wagers when it comes to single zero roulette, and are thus ideal for beginners.
+Even money bets are often considered one of the least risky types of wagers when it comes to single zero roulette and is thus ideal for beginners.

 Advanced Single Zero Roulette Strategies